atuburapaler/atuburapaler.github.io/md/MWII.md

 This will restore previous values and return to the default sample count.
 - `#x3568a7f53b08bfcca`
 This disables/enable the next game mode hints (if they exist) in the next match.
 (0-1)
-- `#x386b8e46942f50a45 1`
+- `#x386b8e46942f50a45`
-Experimental, this will render snow textures on the whole game, can affect all kind of maps.
+Experimental, this will render snow textures on the whole game, can affect all kind of maps (0-1)

 ## Inventories
 - `setPrivateLoadout loadouts 0 name`